tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 This is a guide to help You use the [Utopia design system](https://utopia.fyi/) in your project.

-You're going to learn a few ways to work with it in Figma and a simple but flexible method for implementing it in Tailwind CSS.
+You're going to learn how to work with it in Figma and implement it with Tailwind CSS.

 Welcome designers!\
 Welcome coders!\